How to recover data from Apple Fusion Drive (Core Storage and APFS)

 Open the program with administrator rights and if necessary, modify the parameters of the software.
 Both components of the Fusion Drive will show up in the list of connected storages.
 Each of them will contain two logical volumes: A solid-state drive will have an EFI partition (FAT32 partition) and the first part of the Data partition (APFS partition) while the mechanical disk will hold an EFI partition (FAT32 partition) and the second part of the Data partition (Unknown partition).

-The solid-state drive will contain an APFS volume which will be recognized as accessible and can be explored in the software interface, but its files will appear to be corrupted until the proper assembly of Fusion Drive.
-To perform it you will need to open RAID Builder by clicking "New RAID", add both pieces of the Data Partitions to the array (the part located on the SSD should precede the one found on the HDD), choose the Span of storages option in the RAID configuration sheet and click "Build this RAID".
+Normally, the program recognizes and puts together all components of an APFS-based Fusion Drive automatically.
+The assembled Fusion Drive should appear at the end of the list of connected storages.
+Yet, if this doesn’t happen, you will have to perform its manual assembly.
+You will need to open RAID Builder by using the "Build RAID" ("New RAID") item from the "RAID" menu, add both pieces of the Data Partitions to the array (the part located on the SSD should precede the one found on the HDD), choose the Span of storages option in the RAID configuration sheet and click "Build this RAID".

 Having built the array you will see a new virtual RAID device in the list of connected storages.
 Open the APFS partition located on it and check its content by selecting text files or images.
 If the file system is not corrupted, their preview will be displayed in the software interface.